MXA TEAM TESTED: TWIN AIR ICE FLOW RADIATOR CAP

 (5) Function.
 Twin Air offers 1.8 radiator caps to replace the stock 1.1 caps on Hondas, Yamahas, Kawasakis and Suzukis.
 For KTMs and Husqvarnas, which come stock with 1.8 caps, they have a 2.0 cap, which is 176 kPa, 1.96 bar and 28.45 psi.

 WHAT’S THE SQUAWK?
+No complaints.
 MXA always runs higher-pressure radiator caps; it’s foolish not to.

 MXA RATING: Water cools the delicate internals of your expensive engine.
 If the water boils, you will have an expensive aluminum doorstop on your hands.
-Luckily, there are simple spring-loaded devices that can stop your bike from puking.
+Luckily, high preseure radiator caps are simple spring-loaded devices that can stop your bike from puking.